Reginald-Yoeng-Lee/node-common-logger/README.md

 D.decorate(logger, logLeve, msg);
 ```

+##### Private MessageDecoration

-Each _derived_ logger manges its own `MessageDecoration` list.
+Each _derived_ logger manages its own `MessageDecoration` list.
 That is, adding a new decoration to the logger returned from `logger.tag()` will NOT affect the origin logger.
-When a new logger derived from the origin logger, all the decorations of the origin logger will be copied to the derived one.
+When a new logger derived from the origin logger, all the private decorations of the origin logger will be copied to the derived one.
 The decorations of different derived loggers are managed separately.
-In the other word, changing the decorations of one logger (even the main logger) will NOT affect the other existed logger, and vice versa.
+In the other word, changing the private decorations of one logger (even the main logger) will NOT affect the other existed logger, and vice versa.
 By default, a `MessageDecoration` for decorating the message with the `tag` and `tagSeparator` will be added as the first decoration with priority 0.
 We strongly recommend that DON'T call `logger.clearMessageDecorations()` at the main (origin) logger.
 Instead, always build a derived logger (by calling `logger.tag('', '')`, for example) and then do whatever you like.

-Several methods in `logger` are related to the management of the `MessageDecoration`:
+Several methods in `logger` are related to the management of the private `MessageDecoration`s:

 `logger.addMessageDecoration(messageDecoration: MessageDecoration): Logger`
 Add decoration to logger.